jakewantulok/iot/README.md

 int indianaJones[] = {d,D,f,A*2,d,f,D}; // (with a# one octave above)
 ```

-`int melodySeq` is used to create the rhythm to your melody.
+`melodySeq` is used to create the rhythm to your melody.
 It can be a little tricky, but the numbers given to the array should make sense for someone familiar to playing an instrument.
 There are whole `1`, quarter `4`, eighth `8` etc. You will see a few variances in this sketch such as `6`, `12`, and `3`.
 This was intended to slow down the melody without altering the loop.
 Smooth Criminal is an example of this.
 (You can also play around with different time signatures, if you know what you're doing!)

 You can also add pauses to your tune by adding `0`.